-As the years have ticked by, grapplers who did not wrestle or rarely competed in WWE have been enshrined, such as: Gorgeous George, Nick Bockwinkel, Mad Dog Vachon and Verne Gagne, as WWE looks to promote it's very own pro-wrestling Hall of Fame, now not limited to its former employees.
+As the years have ticked by, grapplers who have not wrestled or rarely competed in WWE have been enshrined, such as: Gorgeous George, Nick Bockwinkel, Mad Dog Vachon and Verne Gagne, as WWE looks to promote its very own pro-wrestling Hall of Fame, now not limited to its former employees.

-However, one organisation that has so far been overlooked in recognition in the WWE Hall of Fame is ECW, Extreme Championship Wrestling.
+However, one organization that has so far been overlooked in recognition of the WWE Hall of Fame is ECW, Extreme Championship Wrestling.

-ECW was founded as Eastern Championship Wrestling, a regional promotion based out of Philadelphia, Pennsylvania in 1992 and closed its doors in spring 2001, after it had declared bankruptcy.
+ECW was founded as Eastern Championship Wrestling, a regional promotion based out of Philadelphia, Pennsylvania, in 1992 and closed its doors in spring 2001, after it was declared bankrupt.

-However, the pioneers who wrestled at the top of ECW during this period have yet to be recognised inside the Hall of Fame.
-Former ECW World Champion, Taz was rumoured to be inducted into the 2019 WWE Hall of Fame but current reports suggest the "Human Suplex Machine" may have to wait a while longer to be honoured.
+However, the pioneers who wrestled at the top of ECW during this period have yet to be recognized inside the Hall of Fame.
+Former ECW world champion Taz was rumored to be inducted into the 2019 WWE Hall of Fame but later reports suggested that the "Human Suplex Machine" may have to wait a while longer to be honored.

-This slideshow looks back on five names from ECW's illustrious past who deserve to be inducted in the WWE Hall of Fame in the near future.
+This slideshow looks back on five names from ECW's illustrious past who deserve to be inducted into the WWE Hall of Fame in the near future.